 Of course there's more to London than the Thames, so head south of the river to discover some of the lesser-known stops on the city's culture trail: from the impressive natural history and anthropological exhibits at the Horniman Museum, to works by Rembrandt, Gainsborough and Canaletto at Dulwich Picture Gallery.

-To blow away the cobwebs, stretch your legs with a gentle climb up Primrose Hill, and be rewarded with an unbeatable panoramic view of London's skyline.
+If you’re staying North, head to the Zoo in Regent’s park, or blow away the cobwebs and stretch your legs with a gentle climb up Primrose Hill.
+You’ll be rewarded with an unbeatable panoramic view of London's skyline.

 London has a busy events calendar, with something for everyone, whatever the season.